-^DThis is more a matter of mental age than phyiscal age, as well as language a dorsal attachment point on an industrial harness).
+^EThis is more a matter of mental age than phyiscal age, as well as language on an industrial harness).
 Whenever possible, different rope colours SHOULD be used for main and backup systems for clear visual separation.

-^EFor example, Figure-8 or Bowline with Yosemite finish
+^FFor example, Figure-8 or Bowline with Yosemite finish

-FA short, y-shaped pair of ropes connected to the harness and with carabiners on the end of each section for attachment to and movement along a permanently installed rope or cable
+^GA short, y-shaped pair of ropes connected to the harness and with carabiners on the end of each section for attachment to and movement along a permanently installed rope or cable

 Winter ice.
 On glaciers that exhibit polished winter ice and other smooth / slippery surfaces, clients MUST be adequately protected from uncontrolled slides after stumbling.
 This SHOULD be done by making efficient use of static ropes or efficient belays whenever possible.
-As an alternative in near horizontal terrain and for groups of at most four clients, guides with HIG2^G or better qualification MAY also use effective group control / spotting by keeping the group closely spaced and walking a short distance below them.6.
+As an alternative in near horizontal terrain and for groups of at most four clients, guides with $HIG2^{H}$ or better qualification MAY also use effective group control / spotting by keeping the group closely spaced and walking a short distance below them.8.